alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Learn why becoming a sponsor is a great idea and how you help us to create a leading tool in documentation
+    Learn how to support our goal of becoming the leading tool in documentation

     ---